Where and How to Recycle or Dispose of Christmas Trees in Broward County Florida after Christmas

 pick-up on your regular trash

-1,7, but you may put out your tree when you are ready to do so.
+information for the current year on their website.
+But they said in the past "you may put out your tree when you are ready to do so"

 For residents with curbside garbage collection, Christmas trees

-will be picked up through the last Friday in January on your regularly
+will be picked up through the mid-January on your regularly